Llyrli/Working_Mode/README.md

 # 🧠 Working Mode — Smart Web Focus & Rest Tracker

-> A lightweight Chrome extension that classifies your browsing with Gemini AI, tracks focus time, and reminds you to take breaks with beautiful in-page modals.
+> A lightweight Chrome extension that classifies your browsing with Gemini AI, tracks focus time, and reminds you to take breaks from breaks :).

 ---